hieuvp/learning-python/learn-the-basics/classes-and-objects/README.md

         print("This is a message inside the class.")

-# Assign the above class (or template) to an object
+# Assign the above class to an object
 my_object_x = MyClass()
 ```